Introduction

 First, let's take a look at the type definition of the configuration file.

-.
+Also, this config file is only recognized by .js.
 Unfortunately, it is not possible to do type completion with Typescript,

 You can use JSDoc for type completion as follows.